A young girl drives with an older man, showing you how to choose the right vehicle for a teenage driver

-For a teenager, a driver's licence is more than a new card for their wallet — it's a rite of passage.
-For many, once they've got that permit in their hands, they turn their sights to finding a vehicle of their own.
-Even if they work hard to purchase it themselves, parents will often take part in helping with the selection of their vehicle.
+For a teenager, a driver's licence is more than a new card in their wallet — it's a rite of passage.
+For many, it may mean it’s time to shop for a car.
+Even if they save up to pay for it themselves, parents will often help with the shopping process.
 So how do you choose the right vehicle for your teenage driver?
-Consider these factors before making a decision.
+Consider these factors before deciding.

 Should you buy a new car or a used car for your teen?

-When it comes to finding the right car for a teenage driver, there are pros and cons to both new and used vehicles — but ultimately, your decision will likely come down to budget and your teen's driving habits.
-If they will generally be staying close to home, a basic (but reliable!) used vehicle might be all they need.
-But if they're going away to school and plan on driving a fair distance to come home every weekend, a new vehicle that gets better gas mileage and is equipped with the latest safety features might be a smarter choice (if it fits in your budget).
-At the end of the day, a gently used vehicle will likely do the trick for most new drivers — and it'll probably be more affordable, too.
-If you do decide to go the used car route, consider these tips to make sure the vehicle you're considering is the right one for your teen.
+When finding the right car for a teenage driver, there are pros and cons to both new and used vehicles.
+Ultimately, your decision will likely come down to budget and your teen's driving habits.
+If they live at home or have a short commute, a basic (but reliable!) used vehicle might be all they need.
+But if they're going away to school and will be driving a fair distance, a new car with better gas mileage and the latest safety features might be a smarter choice (if it fits your budget).
+A gently used vehicle will likely do the trick and probably be more affordable.
+If you decide to buy a used car, consider these tips to make sure the vehicle you're considering is the right one for your teen.

 What safety features are important for teenage drivers?

-- Determine how comfortable the vehicle is for your teen to drive.
+1. Determine how comfortable your teen is in the vehicle.
 For example, how easy is it to adjust the driver's seat and steering wheel?
-If they're over six feet tall, a compact car might not be the best option, even if seats are pushed all the way back.
+If they're over six feet tall, a compact car might not be the best option, even if seats are pushed back.

-- Pay close attention to the vehicle's brakes.
-Are they touchy, or do they require a more forceful foot to stop quickly?
+2. Pay close attention to the vehicle's brakes.
+Are they touchy, or do they require more force to stop quickly?
 Make sure your teen is comfortable with how the brakes feel before you commit to making a purchase.

-- Look for how your teen is able to manage the vehicle's steering.
+3. Look at the vehicle's steering.
 How well does the vehicle respond to sharp turns or quick maneuvers?

-- Test how well they can manage the vehicle for a variety of scenarios.
+4. Test how your teen manages the vehicle in various scenarios.
 Have your teen try out parallel parking, backing into a parking spot, and merging onto a highway.

-If you're unsure about anything, from warranty to safety standards, ask the salesperson for clarification.
+If you're unsure whether a vehicle is a good fit for your teen, from warranty to safety standards, ask the salesperson for clarification.

 How can you make sure you're getting the right price for your teen's vehicle?

-Make sure you're getting a fair price on your teen's vehicle by spending some time doing research before stepping foot onto a car lot.
+Make sure you research pricing before stepping foot onto a car lot.
 With numerous credible resources available online, a little research should give you a good handle on what's available in your price range and help you recognize when a vehicle is overpriced.
-If you're looking at purchasing a new vehicle, search for the invoice price versus the manufacturer's suggested retail price (MSRP).
-The invoice price is what the dealership will have paid for the vehicle, which could come in handy if you're looking to negotiate.
+If you're purchasing a new vehicle, search for the invoice price instead of the manufacturer's suggested retail price (MSRP).
+The invoice price is what the dealership paid for the vehicle, which could come in handy if you're looking to negotiate.
 If you're considering a used vehicle, research recent resale prices in your area for that specific make, model, and year.
-Arming yourself with these details will help ensure that you're getting the best price for the vehicle you choose.

 What should you know about buying car insurance for your teen's vehicle?

-Before finalizing your decision, speak with your licensed car insurance broker to find out what insurance costs will look like on a new or used vehicle, and ask if your teen qualifies for any car insurance discounts.
-For example, some insurance companies offer discounts for students who get good grades in school, and others if a new driver has completed a certified driver's training course.
+Before finalizing your decision, speak with your licensed car insurance broker or your group’s broker to find out what insurance costs will look like on a new or used vehicle, and ask if your teen qualifies for any car insurance discounts.
+For example, some insurance companies offer discounts for students who get good grades in school or if a new driver completed a certified driver's training course.
 And remember, it's important to make sure that when you get insurance, the right name is on the policy.
-For example, if the vehicle ownership is in your name, but your teenager is the one driving the car on a daily basis, they need to be listed as the primary driver.
-On the other hand, if the vehicle ownership is in the teen's name, they need to purchase the insurance policy to go with it and be listed as the primary driver.
-If you have any questions about insuring your teen's vehicle, contact your broker today.
+For example, if the vehicle ownership is in your name, but your teenager drives the car every day, they need to be listed as the primary driver.
+On the other hand, if the vehicle ownership is in the teen's name, they must purchase the insurance policy and be listed as the primary driver.
+If you have any questions about insuring your teen's vehicle, contact your broker or group’s broker today.

 Share this article on Facebook or Twitter to help other parents choose a vehicle for their teen.